mikeperry-tor/circpad-sim/README.md

 simulates one trace per run.
 For parallelism, run the simulator many times.
 Likely workflow will be dominated by evaluation, including deep learning traning.

+### Events

+XXX: Which events to use from traces

+XXX: What things are extra?

+XXX: What things are missing?

 ## Limitations